m0ose/asx/docs/Patch.md

 > `setColor (color)`

 Set this patch's color.
-The color can be any color type, but will be converted to Color.newColor().pixel and stored in a pixel array for fast rendering.
+The color can be any color type, but will be converted to Color.color().pixel and stored in a pixel array for fast rendering.

 > `getColor (sharedColor = null)`

-Return color as a Color.newColor() with the correct pixel value.
-If a shared newColor is given, it's pixel is simply set.
+Return color as a Color.color() with the correct pixel value.
+If a shared Color.color is given, it's pixel is simply set.
 This can be a performance win.

 > `setLabel (label)` (labels currently unimplemented)